Can you drink wine from a tumbler? Yes! But should you? Absolutely no! Drinking wine from a tumbler is like sacrilege to the winemakers.

 For the sake of discussion, let us consider two tumblers - the wine tumbler and the regular 8-oz glass tumbler.
 Forget all the other tumblers mentioned previously.

-Here are the reasons why we think it is not a good idea to drink from a tumbler, whether from the wine tumbler or the glass tumbler.
+Here are the reasons why we think it is not a good idea to drink wine from a tumbler:

 1. Tumblers cancel out the aroma of wines